CarloBernardi/bootstrap-boilerplate/README.md

 ## Requirements

 This project requires [Node.js](https://nodejs.org/) to be installed on your machine.
-Prompt <code>node -v</code> on your shell to check if you are ready.
-(Your Node.js version must be 4.0 or higher)
+Run <code>node -v</code> on your shell to check if you are ready.
+Your Node.js version must be 4.0 or higher.

 ## Quick Start